Get ready for some serious beach fun with these top insider tips for Myrtle Beach Things to Do!

 Kate said: “The Apache Pier in North MB is a must!
 Oh and the Skywheel is pretty cool.
 Def drive down to Charleston for a day if you can, and check out the Angel Oak Tree on John’s Island; oldest living tree on the eastern side of the country.”

 Lynn said: “Margaritaville, Broadway, Captain Georges… then a side trip to Charleston!
-So much to do!
-Wilmington is a nice trip also.”
+There are so many Myrtle Beach things to do!
+Wilmington in North Carolina is a nice trip, also.”

 Dreaming of more fun vacations in the Southeast?
 Check out these fun tips for your vacations below…

-Now that you’ve got inspired with these Myrtle Beach Travel Tips, don’t miss out!
+Now that you’ve got inspired with these Myrtle Beach Things to Do, don’t miss out!
 Get all the latest fun new Frugal Girls Travel Tips, Recipes, Frugal Living Tips + more right here…

 So… have YOU ever been to Myrtle Beach before?